-But there are numerous reasons for you to take a gap year that your future employers will appreciate.
+But there are numerous reasons for you to take a gap year that your future employers and even hirers from recruitment firms will appreciate!
 Below, we’ve listed some of the reasons why you should take a gap year.

 1. Travel and Earn with a Work-Holiday Visa

 If you’re looking to get out of Singapore but still have enough work experience for your resume, then you should consider going on a work-holiday scheme, overseas.
 Choose to cure your wanderlust with a medley of gorgeous destinations ranging from the scenic New Zealand and Norway to the busy cities of Australia.